mendix/RestServices/README.md

-# Rest Services
+# Mendix REST Services module

 <img src="images/logo.png" style="float: right; padding: 0 0 20px 20px; width:300px" align="right"/>

 RestServices On [GitHub](https://github.com/mweststrate/RestServices) - Restservices in the [Mendix Appstore](https://appstore.mendix.com/link/app/rest%20services)

-Welcome to the Rest Services module.
+Welcome to the REST Services module.
 This module can be used in [Mendix](http://www.mendix.com/) apps as toolkit if you want to achieve one of the following three purposes:

 1. Consume JSON REST based services
 2. Publish data or microflows through REST API's